And we have heaps of information on the very best of those Auckland activities.

 Your captain steers your boat into Westhaven Marina, where after docking, you head below for a great three course dinner.

-After dinner it's time to head back onto the harbour where the Auckland skyline is at its best.
+After dinner it's time to head back onto the harbor where the Auckland skyline is at its best.

-See the Auckland Harbour Bridge, the ferry building and off in the distance, the extinct cone of Mount Eden.
+See the Auckland Harbor Bridge, the ferry building and off in the distance, the extinct cone of Mount Eden.

 You even have a chance to steer the boat or to assist the crew with the sails.
 Great fun.

-At the end of your cruise you return to Viaduct Harbour, filled with memories of a wonderful experience.
+At the end of your cruise you return to Viaduct Harbor, filled with memories of a wonderful experience.